 The Margin of Safety for Joint Separation

 The MoS for joint separation is not intended to cover the case of slipping of a friction grip joint.
-The appropriate MoS for slipping is defined in Subsection 9.2.1.
+The appropriate MoS for slipping is defined in Section 9.2.1.

 The Margin of Safety for joint separation is given by,